Journey mapping in marketing

 What is your customers' journey?

-One of the most burning questions in marketing is: How can I make this world aware of what I have to offer?
+One of the marketer’s most burning questions is: How can I make this world aware of what I have to offer?
 The pre-purchase phase is one of the most difficult to understand.

 Journey mapping will help you understand what drives people to get in touch with your brand, service, or product.

 - What was the reason for the need popping up?